ryanatkn/log/README.md

 ## intro

 I work on open source software fulltime and then some, but most of my thinking happens in private.
-By making more of my process public and designing the UX for people to give feedback, I hope to produce better ideas and code with likeminded people.
+By making more of my process public and interactive and open to feedback, I hope to produce better ideas and code with likeminded people.
 My blog will remain a slow moving feed that prioritizes quality, and this repo is more of a stream of consciousness with daily notes.